SamBrooksh/NWNSamMod/Plan.md

 Extra Haste, Incorporeal, Invis (Maybe all in one) - 2 Extra?
 LVL 11 Void Resist - Reduce Debuff from Void Clone LVL 3
-Void Missile - 1+INT uses like Magic Missle but void LVL 3 Extra Void Missle - Gain 3 Charges LVL 5
-Crackling Missiles - Void Missle applies Fading Debuff LVL 7 Clone Copy - Clones cast Void missle (with all feats) as well LVL 13 Null Missile - Void Missile applies Void Scorn LVL 13
+Void Missile - 1+INT uses like Magic Missle but void LVL 3 Extra Void Missle - Gain 3 Charges LVL 5 - currently doing it just in 2da, may need to change it so it doesn't change name Crackling Missiles - Void Missle applies Fading Debuff LVL 7 Clone Copy - Clones cast Void missle (with all feats) as well LVL 13 Null Missile - Void Missile applies Void Scorn LVL 13